-Q: I have recently begun getting hives and diarrhea after eating foods containing garlic (which seems the only common denominator).
-Is it possible to be allergic to garlic, and should I see an allergist?
+Q: I have recently begun getting hives and diarrhea after eating foods containing garlic (which seems to be the only common denominator).
+Is it possible to be allergic to garlic, and do you think I should see an allergist?

-While immediate allergic reactions to garlic are the least likely, they can range from mild reactions such as hives and diarrhea to anaphylaxis.
+While immediate allergic reactions to garlic are the least likely, when they occur, they can range from mild reactions, such as hives and diarrhea, to anaphylaxis.